 From August 31, you can set up your online stall via the GraduateIreland platform.

-Our alumni session at GradFest2020 gathered together four successful graduates who told Rachael Corridan about the career lessons they’ve learned since leaving Queen’s.
+Our alumni session gathered together four successful graduates who told Rachael Corridan about the career lessons they’ve learned since leaving Queen’s.
 Here is what they had to say.

 “Every rejection is a learning experience”